Green's function expansion for multiple coupled optical resonators with finite retardation using quasinormal modes: Mathematical details

+where the first term in the parentheses gives the direct scattering between cavities 1 and 3, while the second term gives the scattering mediated by cavity 2.
+The three-cavity coupling element reads,

 Here, the power of the QNM expansion becomes apparent: The multi-cavity scattering process decomposes into a product of independently calculable two-cavity scattering processes, so that no costly convoluted integrals have to be calculated, and the number of scattering integrals \(N_{ij}\) that have to be calculated scales quadratically with the number of cavities within a single-mode approximation.
+Note that, while we employed Eq.~(8) here for brevity, this decomposition of multi-cavity scattering nested integrals is a consequence of the shape of the single-cavity Green's function, where the Green's function factorizes into the dyadic product of two QNMs, and also holds for perturbative approaches (cf.~Sec.~\ref{appsec:perturbative}).